Gear up for the Himalayas

 1. Chapstick or lip balm.

 2. BOROLINE - Here is something that knocks the socks of the most expensive branded Sunscreen lotion.
-After using it for 4 Himalaya treks The simple Boroline has proved to be a miracle medicine for everything from Sunburn, dried Lip, chapped and dry skin, minor cuts, bruises and a host of other skin problems.
+This is standard issue for the Indian Army posted in the Himalayas.
+The simple Boroline has proved to be a miracle medicine for everything from Sunburn, dried Lip, chapped and dry skin, minor cuts, bruises and a host of other skin problems.

 Its not easily available in medical stores and you might have to hunt around for it.